ehonda/Pagination/samples/TwitchPagination/README.md

 ## Overview

 This sample demonstrates how to use the `CursorBased` library to interact with a cursor-based paginated API.
-It showcases four approaches:
+It showcases four approaches using the Twitch API as an example.
+For additional information about the Twitch API and pagination concepts, see the [References](#references) section.

 1. 🏗️ **[Inheriting the abstract base class `CursorBased.PaginationHandler`](#1-️-inheriting-from-paginationhandler)**
    ✅ **Best for:** Quick implementation when you want to implement pagination logic within a single class